soarsmu/midas/README.md

-# MiDas - Multi-granularity Detector for Vulnerability Fixes
+# ⚙️ MiDas 🔎
+*by Truong Giang Nguyen, Thanh Le-Cong, Hong Jin Kang, Ratnadira Widyasari, Chengran Yang, Zhipeng Zhao, Bowen Xu, Jiayuan Zhou, Xin Xia, Ahmed E. Hassan, Xuan-Bach D. Le, David Lo*

-This repository contains source code of research paper "Multi-granularity Detector for Vulnerability Fixes", which is published IEEE Transactions on Software Engineering.
+Welcome to the source code repo of **MiDas**, a vulnerability-fixing commit detection tool introduced in our paper "Multi-granularity Detector for Vulnerability Fixes"!

 Please cite the following article if you find Midas to be useful: